 - MPH students register for course 544 associated with the appropriate department (CHB, EEH or STA), followed by their advisor's initials.

 - After students register for field training, they complete interprofessional education (IPE) modules prior to beginning their field training experience.
 IPE modules prepare students to work collaboratively with professionals from public health, as well as other healthcare or related disciplines at their site.
-Students describe interprofessional interactions and activities in their field training report.

 - Students also participate in a one-day interprofessional forum after completing the modules.
 Forums are offered multiple times each year, and provide opportunities to work on interprofessional teams with students in medicine, nursing, pharmacy, dentistry, rehabilitation science, exercise and nutrition, social work, management and law.